zoe-pith/pith-site/sections/about.md

 # menu
 Radishes with butter and seaweed
 Beef tartare toast with pickled green tomatoes
-Crispy but barely cooked salmon with ramps and morels
+Crispy (but barely cooked) salmon with salt and pepper
-Baby gem lettuces with breadcrumbs and anchovy
+Baby lettuce heads with cucumber and anchovy
+Ramps and morels crisped in miso butter
 Tiny potatos with windowsill herbs
 Almond cookies and buckwheat tea

 # select press